 How to Get Rid of Turtles in my Yard

 Snapping turtles can just be left along to do their business but, in some instances, they should be removed.
 You can call animal control and they will attempt using turtle traps.
 You can also try it yourself.
-Approach quietly from the rear and pick up the tail of the animal.
-If it is large, do not pick the turtle up by the tail but slide your hands under the back edges of the shell.
+Approach quietly from the rear and carefully slide your hands under the back edges of the shell on either side – DO NOT pick the turtle up by the tail.
 Large snapping turtle control may require two adults to lift.

 Is Controlling Turtles Necessary?